 The clinical team

-1101 Bristol Road is staffed by a team of qualified rehabilitation support workers, overseen by a full time service manager, a deputy manager and an assistant psychologist.
+We are staffed by a team of qualified rehabilitation support workers, overseen by a full time service manager, a deputy manager and an assistant psychologist.
 The service is also supported by the clinical team at West Heath House.

 The clinical team at West Heath House comprises professionals from a wide range of disciplines, all of whom are recognised in their field as having special expertise in the management of brain injury.
 The team is led by a consultant in neuropsychology and rehabilitation and includes clinical psychologists, a speech and language therapist, physiotherapists, occupational therapists and support workers.